MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/live-policies-pc.md

 Titles that offer cross platform multiplayer with Xbox consoles from PC devices using Xbox sign in must also enable joins through the Game Bar experience.

 ### [Maintaining Multiplayer Session State (XR-067)](xr/live-pc-xr067.md)

-On Xbox consoles, titles with online multiplayer functionality must maintain session-state information in the Xbox Multiplayer Session Directory (MPSD).
+On Xbox consoles, titles with online multiplayer functionality must maintain session-state information on Xbox Live.
+Titles do this through the Xbox Multiplayer Session Directory (MPSD) or if a title has their own multiplayer session state functionality, they may choose to instead record player interactions using the Multiplayer Activity Recent Player feature.

 On devices other than Xbox consoles, titles which offer cross platform multiplayer with Xbox consoles must maintain session-state information in the Xbox Multiplayer Session Directory (MPSD).
+If they have their own session state functionality,  they may choose to instead record player interactions using the Multiplayer Activity Recent Player feature.